Appers-lab/appers-lab-com/guides/quickstart-git.md

 >>Very soon Github will no longer accept username/password ... you will need to use TOKEN!

 Note that using `git checkout` you can switch between branches.
-Before doing project make sure you are in your branch.
+Before doing a project make sure you are in your branch.
 To double-check which branch you are in, from the project root run:

 ```
 git branch